 Your dog’s hind legs play an important role in their ability to climb stairs and jump.

-When hip dysplasia occurs, inflammation develops, causing your dog to suffer from a smaller range of motion than they would otherwise have.
-Inflammation and hip pain can make using the stairs a challenge for a dog with hip dysplasia.
+When hip dysplasia occurs, inflammation develops, causing your dog to suffer from a smaller range of motion than it would otherwise have.
+In addition, inflammation and hip pain can make using the stairs challenging for a dog with hip dysplasia.

 3. Difficulty Standing Up

 If you notice that your dog is slower to rise than usual, having great difficulty standing up from a lying position, it could be due to pain.
 Providing a comfortable bed or carpeted area for your dog to rest on will make rising a little easier and decrease pain more so than harder floors such as tile, linoleum, or wood.